-Blind, older dog found in Alaska 3 weeks after wandering off
+Blind, older dog found in Alaska weeks after wandering off

 “We put the kids to bed and got a text saying, ‘We found your dog,’ or ‘I have your dog,’ and we’re like, ‘Oh my god, this is incredible,’” he said.
 “Then the person texted me, ‘Just kidding.’
 This happened, yeah, that was all part of this terrible story.”

-After searching weeks, the family had given up hope.
+After searching for weeks, the family had given up hope.

 But then a construction crew this week spotted Lulu lying in the brush alongside a road not far from the Kubacki’s home.
 She was about 15 feet (4.57 meters) down an embankment, and at first the crew thought it was a bear.